 We know the most effective fat loss method available is calorie restriction.
 If you're looking to reduce your calorie intake to support fat loss, amino acids can play a part.
 They are much lower in calories than other whole chain ergogenic aids because the energy has already been released from their bonds.

-Although the science to show that amino acids limit muscle damage and promote protein synthesis is very strong, our ability to feel these effects is limited.
-There is some evidence that amino acid supplementation may reduce muscle soreness but the evidence isn’t always clear because human perception is susceptible to cognitive bias and blindspots.
-The jury is still out on this one!
+Although the science to show that amino acids limit muscle damage and promote protein synthesis is very strong, our ability to feel these effects is subjective.
+There is evidence that amino acid supplementation reduces muscle soreness but this may come down to the individual.
+[4,12]

 5. Free from Digestive Issues.